camjewell11/Mokha-Loot-Tracker/README.md

 Click the Mokha Loot icon in the RuneLite sidebar to view:

 - **Summary**: Total claimed, supply cost, profit/loss, total unclaimed, claim/unclaim ratio, total claims, total deaths.
-- **Current Run**: Real-time value and item breakdown of unclaimed loot for the current run.
+- **Current Run**: Real-time value and item breakdown of unclaimed loot for the current run, with summary/by-wave toggle (summary by default).
+- **Previous Run**: Last run status/value plus loot and supplies, with collapsible section states and by-wave breakdown.
 - **Claimed Loot by Wave**: Expandable/collapsible sections for each wave (1-8, 9+), with itemized loot and values.
 Combined all-waves view available.
 - **Unclaimed Loot by Wave**: Same as above, for loot lost on death.
 Combined all-waves view available.
 - **Supplies Used (Current Run)**: Live supplies consumed, with dose/rune normalization and values.